Estadio Olímpico Universitario

-The Eastern side of the stadium contains a mural of Diego Rivera named: “La Universidad, la familia Mexicana, la paz y la juventud deportista”.
-Diego Rivera had planned to cover the complete outside of the stadium with such murals, but never got to this due to his death in 1957.
-As part of a set of UNAM university buildings it has been given World Heritage status in 2007.
+The eastern side of the stadium holds a mural of Diego Rivera, who had planned to cover the complete outside of the stadium with murals, but never got to finish his work due to his death in 1957.

-The stadium is located in the south-western part of Mexico City, approximately 14 kilometres from the historic centre.
-It is part of the main campus of the UNAM university.
+Estadio Olímpico Universitario is located in the south-west of Mexico City, approximately 14 kilometres from its historic centre.
+It is part of the main campus of the UNAM university, Mexico’s largest university.

 Address: Avenida Insurgentes Sur s/n, Ciudad Universitaria, Coyoacán, México DF